NikolaBlagojevic/pyrecodes/docs/source/usage/examples/example_2.rst

 Example 2 Jupyter notebook illustrates how to run the pyrecodes simulation and plot the post-disaster supply/demand/consumption dynamics and the components' recovery gantt chart.

+..
 Run the example online using `Google Colab <https://colab.research.google.com/github/NikolaBlagojevic/pyrecodes/blob/main/Example2_VirtualCommunity_Colab.ipynb>`_.

-Alternatively, the example can be run locally by downloading the `Example 2 Jupyter notebook <https://github.com/NikolaBlagojevic/pyrecodes/blob/main/Example2_VirtualCommunity.ipynb>`_ and the required files from the `Example 2 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%202>`_.
+The example can be run locally by downloading the `Example 2 Jupyter notebook <https://github.com/NikolaBlagojevic/pyrecodes/blob/main/Example2_VirtualCommunity.ipynb>`_ and the required files from the `Example 2 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%202>`_.

 Virtual community description
 -----------------------------